epsylon3/odbgscript/doc/ReadMe.txt

   MRU FROM Main Menu is static, so updated only on OllyDbg Restart

 1.54.3 (10 May 2007)
-+ GMI new constants added, (imports, exports, reloc) see documentation
++ GMI new constants added, (imports, exports, reloc, name, version) see documentation
 + Added Length Information and Hex value to String Variables in Context Menu
 * Better support in Log Window and Context menu of strings containing "\0"
 * removed 00 prefix of dword values in LOG and EVAL commands (%8X to %X)
 * OPENTRACE now also opens trace window if not opened
-* READSTR doc modified
+* READSTR documentation update, but this function could be renamed/removed

 1.53.3 (9 May 2007)
 + WRTA has now a third parameter for separator (default \n)